jarun/buku/README.md

 - The same URL cannot be added twice.
 You can update tags and re-fetch title data.
 You can also insert a new bookmark at a free index.
 - You can either add or update or delete record(s) in one instance.
 A combination of these operations is not supported in a single run.
 - Search works in mysterious ways:
-  - Substrings match (`match` matches `rematched`) for URL, tags and title.
+  - Substrings match (`match` matches `rematched`) for URL, title and tags.
-  - All the keywords are treated together as a `single` tag in the `same order`.
-Bookmarks with partial or complete tag matches are shown in results.
+  - `-s` : match any of the keywords in URL, title or tags.
-  - `-s` : match any of the keywords in URL or title.
-Order is irrelevant.
+  - `-S` : match all the keywords in URL, title or tags.
-  - `-S` : match all the keywords in URL or title.
-Order is irrelevant.
+  - You can search bookmarks by tag (see example).
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown within `()` after the URL.
 - AES256 is used for encryption.
 Optionally specify (`-t`) the number of hash iterations to use to generate key.
 Default is 8 iterations.
 - Encryption is optional and manual.
 If you choose to use encryption, the database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is <i>unencrypted on creation</i>.